duythai275/ludycakeshop_management/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-## 3. For building the app offline
+## 3. For building the offline app

 This part is for running the app as a desktop app and build the setup file

 ### `npm run electron`

 Runs the app in the desktop mode.
+Before executing this command run `npm run build`.

 ### `npm run electron-pack`